memowe/contenticious/README.md

     ./contenticious.pl daemon

-For additional options, `contenticious help daemon` will be your friend.
+For additional options, `contenticious.pl help daemon` will be your friend.

 #### Advanced content-fu